With Hawaii’s weather being warm and tropical, you might not think of packing long trousers, but they are very useful.

 Where to buy moisture-wicking, quick-drying pants:

-REI and other outdoor sporting goods stores carry a variety of these trousers.
-Prices typically start at about $35.
-I actually found the black trousers in the photo above at Walmart for $15, which was a big bargain.
+Zappos, REI and other outdoor sporting goods stores carry a variety of these trousers.
+Prices typically start at about $35 and can increase significantly from there.

 Read the other posts in this series: